la2050/archive/_projects/2015/diversifying-las-manufacturing-ownership-by-empowering-workers-to-buy-their-company.md

 project_areas:
   - County of Los Angeles
 maker_answers:
   How do you plan to use these resources to make change?
-Advocate with policymakers and leaders: '0' How did you hear about this challenge?: twitter Organization(s) name(s): Concerned Capital Organization(s) mailing address(es): "Impact HUB LA\r\nC/o Concerned Capital\r\n830 Traction Avenue, 3A\r\nLos Angeles, CA  90013"
+Mobilize for systems change: '0' How do you plan to use these resources to make change?
+Advocate with policymakers and leaders: '0' Organization(s) name(s): Concerned Capital Organization(s) mailing address(es): "Impact HUB LA\r\nC/o Concerned Capital\r\n830 Traction Avenue, 3A\r\nLos Angeles, CA  90013"
   Organization(s) website(s): www.concernedcapital.org